Skip to Content

 Your boarding group info should give you an estimate for how long it’ll take to be called (the time estimate is how many minutes from the current time they expect to call you).

-The app should alert you, but it is a good idea to keep an eye on the app yourself, just in case your notification doesn’t go through.
+The app should alert you, but it is a good idea to keep an eye on My Disney Experience yourself, just in case your notification doesn’t go through.

 remaining time virtual queue boarding group

 When you’re called, you’ll have 1 hour to make your way to Cosmic Rewind.
-You can always check to see exactly what groups are boarding both in the app as well as on display boards found throughout the park.
+You can always check to see exactly what groups are boarding both in the app or on display boards found throughout the park.

 Note: We have personally been able to ride after our official return times, as well as knowing many others that were able to do the same.
 While we expect that Disney will continue to be flexible with those return times (at least for the immediate future), you shouldn’t rely on them doing so.
 Instead, whenever possible, we recommend you attempt to ride during your assigned time.